Normal Cholesterol Levels

 | 500 and above | Very High | Risk of pancreatitis; immediate treatment required |

 Cholesterol naturally changes throughout life.
 The following chart shows typical ranges by age group, though individual variation is significant.
+See our normal cholesterol levels guide for more detail, or learn about cholesterol in children.

 | Measurement | Acceptable | Borderline | High |